Animal welfare & LPA

-When does animal welfare become part of LPA?
+When did animal welfare become part of LPA?

-From 1 October 2017, animal welfare and biosecurity will be included in the LPA program.
+Since 1 October 2017, animal welfare and biosecurity have been included in the LPA program.
 Every LPA-accredited producer must ensure animal welfare requirements are fulfilled by following the Australia Animal Welfare Standards and Guidelines for cattle, sheep and/or goats (as applicable).

 Customers increasingly expect and ask for evidence of ethical production from Australian livestock producers.
 Producer commitment to animal welfare is important to customers.
 Integrating animal welfare into LPA strengthens the promise made to customers that Australian red meat is produced ethically.

 What are the Australian Animal Welfare Standards and Guidelines?